SimonVanSchuylenbergh/NEO-Orrery/README.md

 - [x] Matrix rotation function
 - [x] Toggle Satelite/Earth and slider JD and number of shown NEOs
 - [x] Python to Javascript conversion to boot the page
-- [ ] make it load faster the orbit
+- [x] make it load faster the orbit
+- [ ] Add key for centering the camera to the Sun
+- [ ] Add key for resetting the camera entirely
 - [ ] DEMO ppt submit by 7pm with title explain what the screen capture is showing

 **if time allows**